Rescue 807 crashes

 The Rescue 807 crashes were three related aircraft accidents in Kananaskis Country, Alberta, Canada on 6 and 14 June 1986.
 Two aircraft crashed on separate days while searching for the first aircraft.
 All 13 people on board the three aircraft were killed and subsequently three mountain lakes were named Memorial Lakes in remembrance of those who lost their lives.

 Map of Alberta, Canada depicting the location of the Rescue 807 crashes in relation to the major cities.

 The first crash

 A Cessna 182-R (some sources say Cessna 185) piloted by Ken Wolff was transporting Orval Pall, a wildlife biologist, over the Kananaskis Country, part of the Rocky Mountains on 6 June 1986 as part of a project monitoring bighorn sheep.
-Nearby Calgary had been chosen to host the 1988 Winter Olympics and efforts were under way to track the Games' impact on Mount Allan (Nakiska).
+The nearby city of Calgary had been chosen to host the 1988 Winter Olympics and efforts were under way to track the Games' impact on Mount Allan (Nakiska).
 The plane crashed on a forested slope of Mount Kidd and was difficult to find due to being broken into pieces and scattered beneath the canopy.
 The pilot's friends began searching within hours of the plane's disappearance.